Security and Authentication

 Can I archive our data on CINNOX to our local server?

-Yes, CINNOX does support Data Retention, which lets Staff Administrators access, archive and transfer data to a server outside the CINNOX system.
-For more information about this feature, please get in touch with one of our experts.
+Yes, CINNOX does support Data Retention, which lets Staff Administrators access, archive, and transfer data to a server outside the CINNOX system.
+For more information about this feature, please contact one of our experts.

 What is Data Retention Portal?